-Should I become PMP Certified or PMI-ACP Certified?
+Should I become PMP® Certified or Agile Certified?

-An interesting question that some of my students have been asking lately is whether they should spend time studying for the PMP® Exam or concentrate on studying for the PMI-ACP® Exam.
+An interesting question that some of my students have been asking lately is whether they should spend time studying for the Project Management Professional (PMP)® Exam or concentrate on studying for the PMI Agile Certified Practitioner (PMI-ACP)® Exam.
 In response to this question I give one of my favorite answers as an instructor – “Well…. it depends!”
 You might as well ask me "Should I get a Master’s Degree in Mathematics or Physics?”
 Or "Should I become a Painter or a Philosopher?"

 Waterfall or Agile? – Projects and Career Path

 In order to determine which certification is more important for you to obtain as a project manager really starts with the question of what type of career you are seeking in the project management field.
 Just like many organizations need to decide if Waterfall or Agile Project Management is the right choice for any specific project, so it is also true that an aspiring or current project managers need to decide which type of project management training and experience will help them successfully continue their project management career well into the future.
-The PMP is based on PMI’s PMBOK® Guide, which outlines mainly a Waterfall Project Management best practice approach to successfully executing projects, while the PMI-ACP (as well as other Agile Project Management certifications) are based on an Agile Project Management best practice approach.
+The PMP exam is largely based on A Guide to the Project Management Body of Knowledge (PMBOK® Guide), which outlines mainly a Waterfall Project Management best practice approach to successfully executing projects, while the PMI-ACP (as well as other Agile Project Management certifications) are based on an Agile Project Management best practice approach.

 Waterfall Project Management Overview